-The school admits a number of pupils each year for whom English is not their first language.
-(It may not even be their second language.)
+The School admits a number of pupils each year for whom English is not their first language.
+It may not even be their second language.

 Many of our overseas pupils have no need of assistance with their English.
-But at any one time there are about ten pupils in the lower school and two in the upper school receiving help on a regular basis, plus a few others in the Sixth Form who seek help from time to time.
+But at any one time there are typically about ten pupils in the lower school and two in the upper school receiving help on a regular basis, plus a few others in the Sixth Form who seek help from time to time.

-The Governing Body sets parameters for the number of overseas pupils admitted each year (currently 15%).
-There is an explicit requirement from the Governing Body that there should not be a preponderance of any single nationality within this group.
+Although the Governing Body does not set parameters for the number of overseas pupils admitted each year, there is an explicit requirement from the Governing Body that there should not be a preponderance of any single nationality within this group and an expectation that there will be at least thirty nationalities represented in the School.

-The School asks all pupils who do not have English as their first language to take the UKiset online tests for screening purposes, prior to being invited to apply.
+The School usually asks all pupils who do not have English as their first language to take the UKiset online tests for screening purposes, prior to being invited to apply.
 Tests can be organised in centres around the world and details are on the UKiset website: www.ukiset.com.
 Pupils who are studying at British curriculum International Schools may be exempt for taking the UKiset tests - any queries should be directed to the Registry.